 8. Georgia O’Keeffe Museum, Santa Fe, N.M.

-Opened in 1997, just 11 years after renowned artist Georgia O’Keeffe’s death, the Georgia O’Keeffe Museum houses more than 3,000 works of art and over 1,000 paintings by its namesake.
+Opened in 1997, just 11 years after renowned artist Georgia O’Keeffe’s death, the Georgia O’Keeffe Museum houses more than 3,000 works of art and more than 1,000 paintings by its namesake.
 It’s also the site of the Georgia O’Keeffe Museum Research Center, dedicated to advancing the study and knowledge of American Modernist Art.